©2020 340B Health. Unauthorized copying is expressly prohibited.

 HRSA 340B Program Audits: Audits conducted by HRSA to review covered entities’ compliance with 340B program requirements, including compliance with the GPO prohibition (as applicable), 340B patient definition, the duplicate discount prohibition, and accuracy of OPAIS information for the covered entity.
 The number of covered entity audits conducted by HRSA has increased over the years, with 51 audits in fiscal year 2012, 94 audits in fiscal year 2013, 99 audits in fiscal year 2014, and approximately 200 audits for each fiscal year thereafter.
 Covered entity audits previously were performed by HRSA’s Office of Regional Operations but, starting in October 2017, are now performed by a HRSA contractor called the Bizzell Group.
 HRSA is also authorized to audit drug manufacturers.
 As of May 23, 2019 HRSA has published the results of sixteen manufacturer audits.
 Background information on HRSA’s audit program and a summary of 340B audit results can be found on HRSA’s website: http://www.hrsa.gov/opa/programintegrity/index.html.

-In-House Pharmacy: A pharmacy that is owned by, and a legal part of, the 340B entity.
+In-House Pharmacy: A commonly used phrase to describe a pharmacy that is owned by, and a legal part of, the 340B entity.
 Per guidance published on the OPA website in 2012, if an in-house pharmacy is located within an offsite outpatient facility that also provides health care services and 340B drugs to its patients, the outpatient facility must be registered as a child site and the pharmacy must be listed as a shipping address of that outpatient facility.
 Pharmacies that support multiple outpatient facilities should be listed as shipping addresses under the parent entity.
 In-house pharmacies located inside the four walls of the parent entity are not required to be listed as shipping addresses.
 For more details, go to: http://www.hrsa.gov/opa/faqs/index.html.

 Innovator Multiple Source Drugs: A multiple source drug that was originally marketed under an original new drug application approved by the FDA, including an authorized generic drug.
 The term also includes a drug product marketed by any cross-licensed producers, labelers, or distributors operating under the new drug application and a COD approved under a biologics license application, product license application, establishment license application, or antibiotic drug application.
 Compared to a drug's AMP, covered entities receive a minimum discount under the 340B program of 23.1 percent of AMP for innovator multiple source drugs (except clotting factor and drugs approved exclusively for pediatric use for which the basic rebate is 17.1 percent of AMP).
 Innovator multiple source drugs may be subject to an additional discount if a manufacturer’s best price for a drug is lower than AMP minus 23.1 percent or if the price of the drug has increased more quickly than the rate of inflation.
 Further details regarding innovator multiple source drugs and the rebates applicable to them can be found at https://www.gpo.gov/fdsys/pkg/FR-2016-02-01/pdf/2016-01274.pdf.